brainstormforce/header-footer-elementor/readme.txt

 ---

-### Widgets & Features
+### **Widgets & Features**

-Ultimate Addons for Elementor - Lite comes equipped with a suite of Elementor-compatible widgets to enhance your headers, footers, and other site sections:
+Ultimate Addons for Elementor comes equipped with a suite of Elementor-compatible widgets to enhance your headers, footers, and other site sections:
 - **Site Logo & Retina Logo**: Ensure your site logo appears crisp and sharp across all devices.
 - **Site Title & Tagline**: Display your site's name and tagline effortlessly.
 - **Navigation Menu**: Provide an intuitive and responsive navigation experience for your visitors.